Source control (respiratory disease): Early measures

-During the COVID-19 pandemic, cloth face masks for source control have been recommended by the U.S. Centers for Disease Control and Prevention (CDC) for members of the public who leave their homes, and health care facilities are commended to consider requiring face masks for all people who enter the facility.
-Health care personnel and patients with COVID-19 symptoms are recommended to use surgical masks if available, as they are more protective.
+During the COVID-19 pandemic, cloth face masks for source control had been recommended by the U.S. Centers for Disease Control and Prevention (CDC) for members of the public who left their homes, and health care facilities were recommended to consider requiring face masks for all people who enter a facility.
+Health care personnel and patients with COVID-19 symptoms were recommended to use surgical masks if available, as they are more protective.
 Masking patients reduces the personal protective equipment recommended by CDC for health care personnel under crisis shortage conditions.